Gage Roads

 Gage Roads is an outer harbour area of Fremantle Harbour.
 It is situated in the Indian Ocean, offshore from Fremantle, Western Australia, and incorporates a deep water sea channel.
 Gage Roads serves both as a shipping lane and as an anchorage for sea traffic heading towards the seaport of Fremantle.

 With Rottnest Island lying to the west of Gage Roads and Owen Anchorage and Cockburn Sound to the south, Gage Roads was the location of the 1987 America's Cup.

 Coastal geology

-The area is the most northern of one of four coastal basins formed from the flooding of a depression between Pleistocene aeolianite ridges running north-south, and the subsequent deposition of east-west Holocene banks.
+The area is the most northern of four coastal basins formed from the flooding of a depression between Pleistocene aeolianite ridges running north-south, and the subsequent deposition of east-west Holocene banks.
 The seabed of Gage Roads is covered by seagrass.